Vienna

 Hotel Imperial, a Luxury Collection Hotel, Vienna

-The Viennese grand hotel that has seen crowned heads and statesmen parade since 1873, intact in its imperial pomp.
+The Viennese palace that has seen crowned heads and heads of state parade through since 1873, intact in its imperial pomp.

-L'Hotel Imperial has occupied the palace of the Prince of Württemberg since 1873, converted into a grand hotel for the Universal Exposition.
-We climb the monumental staircase beneath stuccoed ceilings seven metres high, Bohemian crystal chandeliers, Corinthian columns.
-The rooms retain their XIXᵉ proportions, herringbone parquet, neo-baroque furniture, beige marble bathrooms.
-The imperial suite (65 m²) preserves the original furniture of Franz-Joseph.
-Service remains ceremonial, breakfast served under silver cloches, from 638 € a night.
-We come for living history, not contemporary design.
+L'Hotel Imperial has occupied the palace of the Prince of Württemberg since 1873, converted into a palace for the Universal Exposition.
+We climb the monumental staircase under stuccoed ceilings seven metres high, Bohemian crystal chandeliers, Corinthian columns.
+The rooms keep their XIXᵉ proportions, herringbone parquet, neo-baroque furniture, beige marble bathrooms.
+The imperial suite (65 m²) retains the original furniture of Franz Joseph.
+Service remains ceremonial, breakfast served under a silver cloche, from 638 € a night.
+We come for the living history, not for contemporary design.
 The address remains the Viennese reference for state visits and wedding anniversaries ✨

 What makes this hotel unique

-• Honour staircase listed as a historic monument, Carrara marble and gilded stucco
+• Honour staircase listed as a historical monument, Carrara marble and gilded stuccoes

-• Restaurant 1873 with Michelin star, contemporary Austrian cuisine by chef Dominik Stolzer
+• Restaurant 1873 Michelin-starred, contemporary Austrian cuisine by chef Dominik Stolzer

 • Location on the Ringstrasse, State Opera 300 metres on foot

-• Art collection with portraits of the imperial family and 19th-century canvases
+• Art collection with portraits of the imperial family and XIXᵉ-century canvases

 Mandarin Oriental, Vienna